 July starts off with a celebration of America's Independence.
 The 4th of July may bring more people to Walt Disney World than any other day.
 The fireworks shows are magnificent.

 Disney does know how to handle big crowds.
 There will be special events all month like the Sounds Like Summer concerts in Epcot.
 How "cool" is that?

-All that and the Food and Wine Festival kicks off.
+Not only small crowds, but also the Food and Wine Festival kicks off.

 There is just nothing else to say but let's go.